770-3 MINOR PARENTS

 Deprivation Cause Field on SPRD: Child (choose 2 letter code appropriate for situation)

-The proper entry of the codes shown above ensure the following:
+The property entry of the codes shown above ensure the following:

 Previous Section